 Many cats enjoying gnawing on glow sticks and glow jewelry.
 These items contain dibutyl phthalate, a chemical that can leak out and burn your cat’s fur and tongue.

-You might also like to read, Top 10 Poisons for DOGS, Beware These Dangerous Toxins
+Top 10 Poisons for CATS: Beware These Dangerous Toxins

 MY QUESTION FOR YOU: